Rocchetta Mattei: Visitor numbers and local impact

-Regional planning documents describe Rocchetta Mattei as one of the key cultural attractors of the central Apennines around Bologna.
-In 2019, before the impact of the COVID-19 pandemic, the municipality of Grizzana Morandi, where the castle and several related sites are located, recorded around 55,334 visits to its main cultural attractions, with Rocchetta Mattei accounting for the majority of them.
+Fondazione Carisbo reports that Rocchetta Mattei now receives more than 73,000 visitors per year and describes it as an internationally relevant tourist destination.
+Regional planning documents and heritage catalogues describe the castle as one of the key cultural attractors of the central Apennines around Bologna.

 The castle is often promoted together with other nearby sites, such as the Casa Museo Giorgio Morandi at Grizzana, the parish church of Santa Maria Assunta at Riola (designed by Alvar Aalto), the historic village of La Scola and the sanctuary of Montovolo, forming a broader “cultural landscape” of the Reno valley.

-In popular culture
+Recognition and cultural network

+Rocchetta Mattei is included in the Emilia-Romagna regional network of Case e studi delle persone illustri, a programme devoted to houses, studios and museums associated with notable figures who lived or worked in the region.
+Within this framework, Cesare Mattei is listed among scientists and inventors, and the Rocchetta is recognised alongside other Bolognese Apennine sites connected with prominent cultural figures, including Palazzo Comelli and the Casa Museo Giorgio Morandi.

+Media and cultural references

-Rocchetta Mattei has appeared in several works of literature and film because of its eclectic architecture and atmospheric interiors.
+Rocchetta Mattei has appeared in literature, cinema, television and music videos because of its eclectic architecture and atmospheric interiors.
+Mattei's remedies, rather than the castle itself, are mentioned in Fyodor Dostoevsky’s The Brothers Karamazov, in the chapter “The Devil.
+Ivan's Nightmare”.

 The Italian novelist Loriano Macchiavelli used the castle as a central setting in his 2009 crime novel Delitti di gente qualunque.

-The castle has been used multiple times as a film location.
-It appears in: